 Development Plan documents

-Local Plan 2022-2042
+Local Plan 2025-2045

 3.2.
-Government guidance requires that all Plans are reviewed every 5 years.
+Government guidance expects that all Plans are reviewed every 5 years.
 That is to say that the Plan must have been reviewed by the date 5 years after adoption in order for there to be an up-to-date plan.
 The Local Plan 2016-2036 was adopted on 8th June 2020 and contains policies based on relatively recent evidence.
 Given that a Local Plan takes considerable time to produce, a review was started a relatively short time after the adoption of the Local Plan 2036.
 Work began on the Oxford Local Plan 2040 in 2020, with an Issues consultation taking place in 2021.
 The timetable for this document was set with the intention that it would be adopted by June 2025, five years after the adoption of the Oxford Local Plan 2036.
-The Oxford Local Plan 2040 was submitted for examination in March, with a recommendation after an initial set of hearings that it be withdrawn.
+The Oxford Local Plan 2040 was submitted for examination in March 2024, with a recommendation after an initial set of hearings that it be withdrawn.

 3.3.
 The withdrawal of the Oxford Local Plan 2040 means that that plan in the form it was previously agreed no longer exists.
 It must be reviewed, and that review means it is, in legal terms, a different document that must therefore follow all statutory processes.
 That means that the statutory consultations (Regulation 18 and Regulation 19) must be repeated.
 However, all the work that went into the Oxford Local Plan 2040 can be built upon, rather than starting again from scratch.
-The Regulation 18 is very flexible in terms of how it is done and what we consult on, so it can be focused only on a few issues that need amending and updating.

 3.6.
 Only plans submitted by December 2026 can be examined under the Planning Act 2004.
-Changes to the Planning Act 2004 could require a radical new approach that Oxford Local Plan 2042 and its production process may not comply with.
+Changes to the Planning Act 2004 could require a radical new approach that Oxford Local Plan 2045 and its production process may not comply with.
 There are many other reasons to attempt a very quick turn-around of Regulation 18 and Regulation 19 consultations, not least that it minimises the chance of the evidence-base becoming out of date and needing to be re-done and it minimises the time for which there is no local plan in place that was adopted within the previous 5 years.
 Within the 5 year period, a plan is considered up-to-date unless it can be shown otherwise.
 After 5 years, a plan does not automatically become out-of-date, but a review needs to determine the policies are still in-line with national guidance and relevant local circumstances.
 Undertaking a new plan will help this review process, and the further advanced it is, the greater it will show what in the Local Plan 2036 is still relevant.

 3.7.
-The Oxford Local Plan 2042 will replace the Oxford Local Plan 2036.
+The Oxford Local Plan 2045 will replace the Oxford Local Plan 2036.
 This document, as well as any neighbourhood plans, will form the statutory Development Plan.
 Following the council meeting to approve the pre submission draft, that draft will be used as a material consideration for development management decisions on planning applications; its weight will be limited initially, but increases as it proceeds towards adoption.

 3.8.
-The Oxford Local Plan 2016-2036 has sufficient flexibility to deal with a twenty- year period and the policies within it place Oxford in a strong position to effectively manage growth and change that will face the city over this period.
+The Oxford Local Plan 2016-2036 has sufficient flexibility to deal with a twenty-year period and the policies within it place Oxford in a strong position to effectively manage growth and change that will face the city over this period.
 The Local Plan 2036 Inspector’s report in paragraph 39 says that: ‘the examination hearings took place before the Covid-19 epidemic.
 Whilst the short-term effects are here for all to see, there is currently no evidence that the fundamental assumptions and requirements of the plan in respect of housing need, or indeed any other strategic matter, will be affected to the extent that its soundness will be undermined.’

 Neighbourhood Plans